-We use a cloud-based database built on SalesForce platform to store participant information and demographics and to determine eligibility for services.
+We use a cloud-based database built on Salesforce platform to store participant information and demographics and to determine eligibility for services.
 When a person completes the initial paper form for intake (a copy of intake form is provided with our attachments) the participant enters the name, date of birth, address, disability status, race/ethnicity, gender, veteran status, and lists the same information for all members of the household.
 All those requesting food must provide a photo ID (driver's license, state ID, etc.) and proof of residence within service boundaries.
-(Financial assistance is offered for those who do not have and cannot afford a photo ID).
+(Financial assistance is offered for those who do not have and cannot afford a photo ID.
+People who do not live in our service area may access the food pantry one time and are given resources in their home area.)
 If the address on the ID is not current, the participant must show a lease, utility bill or similar indication of residence in the service area.
 People must also attest that family income does not exceed Illinois Emergency Food Assistance Program limits, set at 185% of Federal Poverty Limit, and sign a statement certifying the application is true and they have not made any material misrepresentations.
 Participants attest to the specific amount of household income entered on their client intake form.
 All staff and volunteers are trained on confidentiality requirements.
 All databases with personal client information are password protected and hard copies of documents are kept locked up when not in use by staff.
 Program supervisors review all data for accuracy and completeness on a monthly basis.
 They address any discrepancies (such as typographical errors when entering data) promptly with program staff and volunteers and, if necessary, review policies and training practices to ensure careful tracking and data input.